digi-ron/AU-Falcon-SPUD-Project/Electrical/DriverButtons/DriverButtons.md

 > The fuel release button plug specification and wiring is currently unknown, pending information from part manufacturer(s).
 More information is listed below as discovered
 {: .block-note}

-The fuel button appears to have an OEM connector which was previously present in XE-ED Falcons as the connector for the brake light switch.
-As a result of this, if your requirement is to simply retrofit the button end (male terminal terminal housing), then the best known method to retrieve a terminal housing would be to buy a BS61 Brake light switch made by the company Nice, and cut the plug from the assembly.
-Otherwise a replacement AU Falcon button, or a [retrofitted button from another series](#removing-the-button-fascias) will be required.
+The following is known about the connectors for the fuel button, however no part number or original manufacturer has been discerned:

+- Confirmed used in XE-ED Falcons as the Brake Light Switch connector
+  - Bosch part number `9 340 063 086` (confirmed no further information)
+  - Nice part number `BS61` (unconfirmed)
+- Confirmed used as fuel button release switch connector from EB-BFIII Falcons, but [button cap requires replacement for fitment](#removing-the-button-caps)
+- Suspected used in some Toyota models for brake light circuit cruise control functionality:
+    - Models:
+      - Corona/Avante RT142 & ST 141 (1983-1987)
+      - MR2 AW11 (1987-1989)
+    - [Tridon](../../Credits.md#sources) part number `TBS063` (confirmed product discontinued and price prohibitive)

-### Removing the button fascias
+### Removing The Button Caps

-Should you need to remove the fascia on the fuel door button, e.g. when swapping from a button assembly from a BA/BF Falcon, follow the instructions below:
+Should you need to remove the cap on a fuel door button, e.g. when swapping from a button assembly from a EB-EL or BA/BF Falcon, follow the instructions below:

 > Images are taken from an already broken AU Falcon button, to prevent damage to good parts.
 Refer to the [parts sharing table](../../Miscellaneous/PartsSharing/PartsSharing.md#parts-sharing-table) for compatible model buttons
 {: .block-note}

-> Unlike the [Centre Console Buttons](../CentreConsoleButtons/CentreConsoleButtons.md), the fascias for these buttons *cannot* be removed without disassembling the button.
-While it does appear to be possible, there is not enough clearance in the housing to allow for the tabs holding the fascia in to come out.
+> Unlike the [Centre Console Buttons](../CentreConsoleButtons/CentreConsoleButtons.md), the caps for these buttons *cannot* be removed without disassembling the button.
+While it does appear to be possible, there is not enough clearance in the housing to allow for the tabs holding the tabs on the button cap to come out.
 {: .block-warning}

 1. Locate and unclip the 6 small clips holding in the bottom plastic for the switch housing, noting: